microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/searchhit.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

 >[!WARNING]
-> some properties below were renamed.
-See [more details here](search-api-overview?view=graph-rest-beta#schema-change-deprecation-warning).
-See [more details here](search-api-overview?view=graph-rest-beta#schema-change-deprecation-warning).
+>Some properties below were renamed.
+See [more details here](search-api-overview.md?view=graph-rest-beta#schema-change-deprecation-warning).

 Represent a single result within the list of search results.